 For instance, using methods of physics we can model climbing ropes or the force a climber feels in taking a fall.
 The very interesting topic of grade systems in free climbing comes from psychophysics.

 In addition we focus on multi-pitch climbing routes and provide theoretical answers to practical questions, such as what are the empirical values of a team’s climbing speed as a function of the climbing grade.
-We also provide (step by step) information on outstanding multi-pitch climbing routes in the Alps.

 We hope that the topics here may be useful to climbers, and perhaps even interesting to other people at the periphery of mountaineering and climbing.